QubesOS/qubes-doc/developer/services/qfileexchgd.rst

 In order to minimize attack surface presented by necessity to process virtual pendrive metadata sent by (potentially compromised and malicious) DisposableVM, AppVM<->DisposableVM file exchange protocol does not use any filesystem.

-1. User in AppVM1 runs *qvm-open-in-dvm* (accessible from Dolphin file manager by right click on a “file->Actions->Open in DisposableVM” menu). *qvm-open-in-dvm*
+1. User in AppVM1 runs *qvm-open-in-dvm* (accessible from Dolphin file manager by right click on a file: :menuselection:`Actions->Open in DisposableVM` menu). *qvm-open-in-dvm*

    1. gets a new ``/dev/xvdg`` (just as described in previous paragraph)